Building Your Tribe: The Art Of Embedding Culture

 We start with Educate; providing people with the understanding and rationale behind proposed changes.
 This is where you take your people on the change journey, helping them to set aside the fight or flight response to change and to build a positive vision of the future.
 Remember, educating is not training or instructing.
 Rather it is about helping the other person to learn and understand.

 This in turn opens up the way for people to Engage with change.
 Engagement is a consistent two-way dialogue that evolves over time, helping individuals to intellectually and emotionally buy into change and be ready to support it in a positive way.
-Successful engagement has to speak to both the logical (the who, what, why) as well as the emotional (job satisfaction, resonating with personal values) sides of the brain.
+The successful engagement has to speak to both the logical (the who, what, why) as well as the emotional (job satisfaction, resonating with personal values) sides of the brain.

 Engagement enthusiasm will quickly either way unless you Empower your people to take ownership and responsibility for delivering change.
 You can’t meaningfully engage people inside a command-and-control regime, so this is where team-based implementation, or tribes, comes into their own.
 Setting the parameters for a shared culture creation starts here, with leaders and managers creating the conditions for empowerment through delegation, trust, and setting appropriate boundaries and expectations.

-Finally, the focus is on how to Enable people to act, equipping them with skills and structures they need and removing barriers to action.
+Finally, the focus is on how to Enable people to act, equipping them with the skills and structures they need and removing barriers to action.
 When people are supported within the right environment, they can build the confidence to interact and create solutions.
 It is this interaction which is crucial in delivering lasting change.

 We take a programmatic approach to the review, prioritisation, re-design and implementation of your required changes.
 This forms part of an overall implementation roadmap.
 We shape that roadmap, leveraging other strategic initiatives or change projects that are already underway, so you are achieving the best value from your investment and the fastest traction possible.

-We’ll also provide culture programme leadership, support and challenge to both assure delivery to time, cost and quality and to provide input on specific re-designs e.g., behaviours frameworks, internal communications, process changes.
+We’ll also provide culture programme leadership, support and challenge to both assure delivery to time, cost and quality and to provide input on specific re-designs e.g., behaviours frameworks, internal communications, and process changes.

-If you’d like to discuss our support programmes in more detail or if we can help your business implement team-based culture change, please get in touch.
+If you’d like to discuss our support programmes in more detail or if we can help your business implement a team-based culture change, please get in touch.